 The MA in Ethics (Corporate Responsibility) is a specialist pathway within the MA in Ethics run by the DCU School of Theology, Philosophy, and Music and the Institute of Ethics.
 No philosophy or ethics background is required to apply for this course.
 You’ll obtain the knowledge and skills needed to design and manage the ethical, social and governance aspects of business decision-making and operation.
 You’ll also learn how to apply business ethics concepts and frameworks to the responsible management of organisations.

 This interdisciplinary course draws on the expertise of lecturers from the School of Theology, Philosophy, and Music, Institute of Ethics, DCU Business School and practitioners in the field of Business Ethics.
-The MA in Ethics (Corporate Responsibility) is part of a professional development framework for Association of Compliance Officers in Ireland (ACOI).
+The MA in Ethics (Corporate Responsibility) is part of a professional development framework for the Compliance Institute.

 After graduation you can join our MA in Ethics Alumni and be part of a network of expertise and support in the field of ethics.

 The MA in Ethics (Corporate Responsibility) has been ranked No. 37 in the 2021 Eduniversal's Ranking of best Masters and MBA programmes in Corporate Social Responsibility worldwide.

 The MA in Ethics (Corporate Responsibility) specifically expands on the theoretical perspective of business ethics as well as its practical management tools.

 Upon successful completion of the course of study for this award, a graduate will be able to:

 - Demonstrate an understanding of a broad range of ethical theories and principles that are at the forefront of general and applied ethics.